-- PhD, University of Indiana
+- PhD, Indiana University-Purdue University Indianapolis

 - Associate Professor, Microbiology, Immunology, and Cancer Biology

 To treat cancer effectively, great efforts have been devoted to molecularly targeted therapy.
 While there have been great examples of success, cancer cells often develop drug resistance to evade therapy.
-To increase the efficacy of cancer therapy, our lab uses a genetic mosaic mouse model termed MADM to study how tumor cells attack in vivo from the tumor-initiating stage and at the single-cell resolution.
+To increase the efficacy of cancer therapy, our lab uses a mouse genetic mosaic model termed MADM to study how tumor cells attack in vivo from the tumor-initiating stage and at the single-cell resolution.

 - Zong H, Espinosa J, Su H, Muzumdar M, Luo L. Mosaic analysis with double markers in mice.
 Cell.
 2005;121(3): 479-92.
 PMID: 15882628